15 best things to do in Nice, France (2025)

 Where should you stay in Nice?

 Another good idea is to stay near the Promenade des Anglais, the perfect place to enjoy a lovely walk along the waterfront.
-There are plenty of options from boutique hotels to charming guesthouses, many with stunning sea views.
+There are plenty of options from boutique hotels to charming guesthouses, many with sea views.

 How do you get to Nice?